mikelodder7/gennaro-dkg/README.md

 The Gennaro Distributed Key Generation Algorithm as described [here](https://link.springer.com/content/pdf/10.1007/s00145-006-0347-3.pdf)

+## Security Notes

+This crate has received one security audit from Kudelski Security with no significant findings.
+The audit report can be found [here](./audit/2024-15-02_LitProtoco_Crypto_Libraries_v1.1.pdf).
+We'd like to thank [LIT Protocol](https://www.litprotocol.com) for sponsoring this audit.

 ## Protocol details

 The protocol provided in this crate provides the following